tracingsummit/tracingsummit.github.io/index.md

     * Virtual: Free
 * Coffees and snacks are available in the morning and afternoon.

+### In-Person Attendees

+* Location: Euskalduna Conference Center, Bilbao, Spain.
+* Room Information: Level 0, Room 0D2/0D3
+* Food: All day beverages, AM & PM breaks, but no lunch provided - there will be lunch maps at registration with a list of local lunch options within walking distance.

+### Virtual Attendees

+Here is the link to join the conference live stream: *TBD*.

 ## Important dates

 * Call for proposals close: Friday, June 16th, at 11:59PM EDT